 🎨 Art as a Language of Liberation

 Enslaved Africans and their descendants often lacked the tools of literacy and access to formal communication.
-In response, they created alternative languages of expression through:
+In response, they created alternative languages of expression through:-

 - Song